Even-MW/SanityCodingDemoStart/README.md

 But now we get a dublicate of the author and post, and we don't need that.
 So lets filter those out.

-Under our comments on line 7 and 8 in deskStructur.ts add the following function:
+Under our comments on line 7 and 8 in deskStructure.ts add the following function:

 ```ts
 const hiddenDocTypes = (listItem) => !["post", "author"].includes(listItem.getId());